SWAT: Spatial Structure Within and Among Tokens

 ADE20K \cite{zhou2019ade20k} benchmark contains annotations for semantic segmentation across 150 categories.
 It comes with 25K annotated images in total, with 20K training, 2K validation and 3K testing.
 We report mIoU for our models in multi-scale testing (i.e., [0.5, 0.75, 1.0, 1.25, 1.5, 1.75]$\times$ the training resolution) similar to previous work \cite{liu2021swin}, along with complexity metrics such as parameters, FLOPs (for input size of $512\times2048$ similar to \cite{liu2021swin}) and frame-rate.
 We follow a similar training recipe to Swin \cite{liu2021swin}.
 Our backbones are pretrained on ImageNet-1K \cite{deng2009imagenet} for 300 epochs at $224\times224$, before re-training with a decoder for segmentation at $512\times512$.
 We use UperNet \cite{xiao2018unified} as our decoder within \texttt{mmsegmentation} \cite{mmseg2020} framework.
 We use the original hyperparameter settings as the baseline.

-\paragraph{Results:} In \tref{tab:seg}, we show the performance of SWAT$_\text{Swin}$ when used with UperNet \cite{xiao2018unified} for semantic segmentation on ADE20K, and compare with similar-sized baselines.
-SWAT gives better segmentation performance ($+0.7$ mIoU) over Swin \cite{liu2021swin}, when trained under the same settings.
+\paragraph{Results:} In \tref{tab:seg}, we show the performance of SWAT$_\text{Swin}$ and SWAT$_\text{VAN}$ backbones when used with the UperNet \cite{xiao2018unified} head for semantic segmentation on ADE20K, and compare with similar-sized baselines.
+SWAT$_\text{Swin}$ gives $+0.7$ mIoU and SWAT$_\text{VAN}$ gives $+0.6$ mIoU improvement over the respective baselines, when trained under the same settings.
 However, FPS of the SWAT$_\text{Swin}$ based model is slightly lower, due to extra convolutions introduced in SWAT.
-Segmentation masks generated by SWAT$_\text{Swin}$ and Swin \cite{liu2021swin} backbones are presented in \fref{fig:seg}, which qualitatively show this improvement.
+In the Appendix, we include segmentation masks generated by SWAT$_\text{Swin}$ and Swin \cite{liu2021swin} backbones, which qualitatively show this improvement.